 Energized offers lots of eye candy: an Earth-threatening asteroid.
 A zero-gee orbiting hotel for the super-rich.
 That two-mile-square orbiting power station.
-Massive devastation — like the melting of a radio telescope more massive than a fully loaded and fueled 747 and taller than the Statue of Liberty.
+Colossal devastation — like the melting of a radio telescope more massive than a fully loaded and fueled 747 and taller than the Statue of Liberty.

 In the star-spanning epic category, we have (with NY Times bestselling co-author Larry Niven) the Fleet of Worlds series.
 Worlds literally flying through space.
 Paranoid super-spy hero.
 Alien species.
 Near-magical technologies.
 Interstellar warfare.
 The fates of worlds and entire populations hanging in the balance.

-Perhaps even better: because this is a series, sequel potential.
+Perhaps even better: because this is a five-book series, sequel potential.
 After all, Star Wars can’t go on forever.
 (Can it?)